 - Keep imported Files (19): Keeps or discards the data files after importing them to the database.

-- Stop on Error (20): Set whether you'd like syncing to stop upon errors or continue using the selected sync strategy.
+- Stop on Error (20): Set whether you'd like syncing to stop if an error occurs, or continue using the selected sync strategy.

 - Running Status (21): Specify whether a task is currently active or not.